Proxy adviser ISS asks Target shareholders to vote against directors

-Proxy advisory firm Institutional Shareholder Services has recommended that Target Corp (TGT.N) shareholders vote against seven of the company's 10 directors, saying the board failed to manage risks that led to a massive data breach.
+May 28 Proxy advisory firm Institutional Shareholder Services has recommended that Target Corp shareholders vote against seven of the company's 10 directors, saying the board failed to manage risks that led to a massive data breach.

 Target disclosed in December that a cyber attack had resulted in the theft of at least 40 million payment card numbers and 70 million other pieces of customer data weeks before Christmas.